parkjs23/teamMJJER/README.md

 - When to use certain loss functions?
 (Squared-Loss, L2 regularization, logistic loss)
 - Ask them to compute gradients of these losses - maybe generate plots of squared-loss v.s.
 Regularized loss

-6. Lastly, students explore different variations of gradient descent (Rohith)
+6. Lastly, students explore different variations of gradient descent
 - https://ruder.io/optimizing-gradient-descent/
 - Show some specific cases where accelerated GD/GD with momentum does much better
 - AdamOptimizer

+II.
+How to Navigate Quiz Questions/Coding Assignment:
+- Quiz questions and the coding assignment have been implemented in Google Colab.
+- Simply navigate to the links for the google colab included in this repository.
+- This repository also contains the full solutions which are also in colab.